artemis-yl/artemis-yl.github.io/_posts/2017-04-07-HeatSinks.md

 | Configuration 3 Comparison: Experimental vs MatLab |
 |![img](/images/projects/heatsink/nodetemps2.PNG " "){:width="400"}|

+**The following are graphs made on MatLab of the heat distributions from the 2 additional tests done in lab 2:**

 |             |  Test 1  |  Test 2  |
 |:-----------:|:-------:|:-------:|